FAQ's about Math at TJ

 How can I verify that I'm enrolling in the right math class for me next year?

-TJ freshmen come from lots of different middle schools, many of which have different curriculums, syllabi, and expectations.
-To make certain that you're going into the right math class, please take the time to meet with our curriculum specialists during registration.
-They can make specific suggestions based on your (child's) previous instruction.
-Remember also that TJ is not a race; if you're not completely confident in your (child's) understanding, consider repeating the course to ensure a strong foundation, especially in the math and language areas.
+TJ freshmen come from different middle schools, many of which have different curricula and expectations.
+To ensure correct placement, please take the time to confirm your child’s placement with their TJ school counselor or our curriculum specialists during registration.
+They can make specific suggestions based on your (child's) previous coursework.
+If you're not completely confident in your (child's) understanding of the content from previous courses, consider repeating the course to ensure a strong foundation, especially in the math and language areas.